 Applicants must complete an application form that can be downloaded here.
 If you want a Wordfile of this application form, please send us a message (CIPLtravelgrant@gmail.com).

 The application should also include an abstract of the paper to be presented; a CV; proof that the paper has been accepted for presentation; proof that the conference will take place as scheduled; and a letter of support by the student’s academic advisor.

 Proof of participation

-After the conference, a brief report of the awardee’s participation, accompanied by a copy of a certificate of participation, must be presented to CIPL.
+After the conference, a substantial report of the awardee’s participation, accompanied by a copy of a certificate of participation, must be presented to CIPL.

 Applications should be sent to the Secretary-General of CIPL, Prof Dr Frieda Steurs, CIPLtravelgrant@gmail.com.
-The call is open twice a year: from March 1st till May 15th and from October 1st till November 15th.
+The call is open twice a year: from March 1st till May 15th for conferences taking place between July 1st and December 31st and from October 1st till November 15th for conferences taking place between January 1st and July 1st.
 Only during these two periods, applications will be accepted.

 - A subcommittee of the Executive Committee of CIPL will evaluate the applications, aiming for a wide geographical distribution of both applicants and conferences.